 - Harassment or intimidation by: words, gestures, body language or any other menacing behavior.

 - Behavior which intends to or results in the theft or destruction of property.

 - Carrying or concealing any weapons or devices which may be used as weapons.

-Please report any inappropriate or suspicious behavior immediately to a nearby Staff person or to our Welcome Center.
-YMCA Staff are trained and expected to respond to any reported violation of our Code of Conduct.
+YMCA Staff are trained and expected to respond to any reported violation of this Code of Conduct.
 The YMCA Management will investigate all reported violations, which may result in suspension or termination of YMCA Membership or privileges.

 The YMCA conducts regular sex offender screenings on all members, participants, and guests.
 If a sex offender match occurs, the YMCA reserves the right to cancel membership, end program participation, and remove visitation access.